Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Introduction

 \section{Introduction}

-The Standard Model (SM) of particle physics have been tested by a vast number of experiments and can be regard as a successful low energy effective theory at or below the electroweak (EW) scale.
-Especially, the discovery of the 125 GeV Higgs particle by the collaborative efforts of the ATLAS and CMS~\cite{ATLAS:higgs,CMS:higgs} at the Large Hadron Collider (LHC) fills the last missing piece of SM.
-Although the Higgs boson discovered by LHC is quite consistent with the prediction of the SM, the scalar sector responsible for the electroweak symmetry breaking (EWSB) can still be quite different from the simple scalar sector of the SM.
-In fact, the possibility of an extended Higgs sector is still consistent with current experimental bounds, predicting additional scalars other than the 125 GeV scalar.
-Searching for such new scalars and finding out the origin of EWSB are the most important tasks of LHC.
+The Standard Model (SM) of particle physics has been extensively tested by a multitude of experiments and is widely regarded as a successful low-energy effective theory at or below the electroweak (EW) scale.
+The discovery of the 125 GeV Higgs boson by the ATLAS and CMS collaborations ~\cite{ATLAS:higgs,CMS:higgs} at the Large Hadron Collider (LHC) marked the completion of the SM particle content.
+Although the observed Higgs boson properties align closely with SM predictions, the scalar sector responsible for electroweak symmetry breaking (EWSB) could still deviate significantly from the minimal SM framework.
+Indeed, an extended Higgs sector remains phenomenologically viable within current experimental bounds, potentially predicting additional scalar states beyond the 125 GeV resonance.
+Consequently, probing such new scalars and elucidating the origin of EWSB constitute primary objectives for the LHC and future colliders.